omar-nafea/FullStack/Docs/Top 10+ Backend Technologies to Use in 2025 Expert Advice.md

 #### Cassandra

 Cassandra is an open-source distributed NoSQL database known for its high availability and fault tolerance without compromising performance.
 It is ideal for large-scale applications and real-time big data analytics.
-Cassandra’s distributed architecture makes it perfect for environments requiring continuous availability and the ability to handle large amounts of data across multiple nodes.
+Cassandra's distributed architecture makes it perfect for environments requiring continuous availability and the ability to handle large amounts of data across multiple nodes.
 It is commonly used in social media platforms, recommendation engines, and other data-intensive applications.

 ## Version Control Systems